michaeljolley/michaeljolley/readme/_template.md

 I've been a developer for a little more than 20 years (yeah, that means I'm old,) but I **LOVE** this stuff!
 The best part of being a developer is constantly learning new things and sharing those with others.
-By day I'm the Head of Developer Relations at [Deepgram](https://deepgram.com) where I get to play with cool APIs and I spend a lot of time writing, recording, and streaming content that hopefully helps you become a better developer.

 ## Find Me Everywhere!